10 things to do in and around Calgary this weekend

 -

-Federal, provincial, and municipal governments are spending more than $7 million to build 39 affordable homes in Saint John, N.B., this year.
+The federal government and Millbrook First Nation in Nova Scotia are spending more than $7 million to build dozens of affordable homes.

 Vancouver Island